Algorithmic Collusion of Pricing and Advertising on E-commerce Platforms: Algorithmic Pricing and Bidding: A Multi-Agent Reinforcement Learning Approach

-According to the Folk theorem \citep{fundenberg1986folk}, if the sellers play the same game of setting prices and bids in an infinite repeated game, any outcome between cooperative (the theoretical collusion case in Section \ref{subsec:theoretical_collusion}) and competitive (the full competition case in Section \ref{sec:theory}) in the one-shot game can be sustained as a subgame-perfect Nash equilibrium (SPE) and when the sellers are sufficiently patient when the discount factor $\delta$ is high enough.

-Our theoretical results cannot predict whether the algorithmic prices and profits will be closer to the monopoly or the competition case, and to answer this question we again use simulation analysis.
+The Folk theorem \citep{fundenberg1986folk}, says that in an infinitely repeated game, any outcome between cooperative (our full collusion) and competitive (our full competition) in the one-shot game can be sustained as a subgame-perfect Nash equilibrium (SPE) when the discount factor $\delta$ is high enough.
+Consequently, we cannot predict whether the algorithmic prices and profits will be closer to fully collusive or fully competitive, and we again use simulation for the analysis.
 We plot the ratios of the difference between the algorithmic and competitive prices and profits, divided by the difference between the collusive and competitive prices and profits, respectively.
 That is, we compute $\frac{p^{Q}-p^N}{p^M-p^N}$ and $\frac{\pi^{Q}-\pi^N}{\pi^M-\pi^N}$.
-Given that $\frac{p^{Q}-p^N}{p^M-p^N}$ can be rewritten as $\frac{p^{Q}-p^N}{ p^{Q} - p^N+p^M-p^{Q}}$, if these ratios are smaller than 0.5, it indicates that the algorithmic outcomes are closer to competition; otherwise, they are closer to collusion.
+A ratio smaller than 0.5 indicates that the algorithmic outcomes are closer to competition; otherwise, they are closer to collusion.

-Figure \ref{fig:qlearnin_ratio} presents the results.
-When $\theta=0$, the algorithms can achieve roughly 60\% of the price increase from the competitive price to the collusive price, and 80\% of the profit increase from the competitive profit to the collusive profit.
+Figure \ref{fig:qlearnin_ratio} shows that when $\theta=0$, the algorithms can achieve roughly 60\% of the price increase from the competitive price to the collusive price, and 80\% of the profit increase from the competitive profit to the collusive profit.
 For low values of $\theta$, we see that the ratios for both price and profit are higher than 0.5, implying that the algorithms generate outcomes closer to monopoly (collusion), which is consistent with previous findings about algorithmic collusion \citep{calvano2020artificial}.
 However, for high values of $\theta$, in the range where the algorithms benefit both consumers and sellers, the algorithms can only achieve profit increases that are roughly between 30\% and 40\% of the increase from the competitive profit to the collusive profit.
 This suggests that when algorithms compete in more than just one dimension of pricing, the algorithmic outcomes are closer to competition.
 This is the opposite of cases of $\theta=0$, where there are no consumer search costs.